Based in Adelaide, the school catered for children living with intellectual disabilities ranging from moderate to profound level of severity.

 Evidence also shows Hamam did not question Perkins when the bus was late to school – an almost daily occurrence.
 He also did not enforce supervision when Perkins was working on the school grounds.

-The failure of the school and the police to act in Perkins’ case was horrific.
 There were endless opportunities to protect the children from Perkins.
 No one questioned him.
 No one looked into his background.

 This enabled Perkins to abuse children in the woodshed on the grounds.
 He took explicit photographs of children there.

 He was allowed to provide “respite care” outside of school hours.